turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 * Version control system
 * Provides "multiple save points"
 * Solving the problem of `some_docV1.doc`, `some_docV2.doc`, `some_docFinal.doc`, `some_docREALLYFINAL.doc`, etc.
-* Specifically: **Distributed** Version Control System
-* Contrasts with traditional centralized VCS (journalism, architecture, engineering)
+* Specifically: **Distributed** Version Control System; contrasts with traditional centralized VCS (journalism, architecture, engineering)

-### Git Commits

 * Git's philosophy: never lose anything

+### Git Branches and Commits: The Mortar and Bricks of a Git Repository
+* User `commits` take snapshots of your code and store them as _changes since the last `commit`.
-* Use "commits" to create a replayable log of all changes made to the repository over time
+* Git `commits` combine to create a replayable log of all changes made to the repository over time
-* Commits: Track **changes** to **lines of files**
-* Behind the scenes: If we move around in our git history, git will use the contents of commits (additions or deletions of lines) to update the contents of our files

-### Contents of a Commit
+* Contents of a `commit`
   * Author (who)
   * Date (when)
   * Message (why)
   * Contents (what)
   * Parent Hash (where)
-* __Hash__ -- Auto-generated fingerprint tagging the contents of the commit -- uniquely id's the commit
+  * Hash (auto-generated fingerprint tagging the contents of the commit) uniquely id's the commit
+* `Branches` document lineage of commit history and splits

-### Building Git's History from Commits
+### Navigating Branches and Commits

-* **Branches** -- Git actually allows us to have multiple histories, each on its own *branch*;
+* `Branches`: Git actually allows us to have multiple histories, each on its own *branch*;
 by default git creates a standard branch called *master*
+* `Head`: Reference for "Where am I now?"
-* *head* -- The "tip" of a branch -- i.e. what's the latest commit on a given branch
+  * By default this is the "tip" of the current branch you're on, the latest commit on a given branch
-* **HEAD** -- Where am I now?
-Specifically which *head* am I working on, so which commit on which branch.
-* HEAD lets git know what view of the repository
+  * If you manually jump to another commit, `head` will represent the state of your code when that commit was the most recent change.
-* Adding commits -- Creates a new commit and moves HEAD
+  * When new commit is made on a branch, `head` moves to that new commit

-### Git Concepts -- Working Directory and Staging Area

-* Working Directory: Current view of our files; working directory is what we see, as opposed to the various changes and alternative views git stores in its history
+* `Working Directory` represents the current view of files, what we see as opposed to the various changes and alternative views git stores in its history
-* Staging Area: place to put changes (remember, changes are to lines in files) before we commit them
-* History -- i.e. Commits: Where changes go once they are committed.
-Move from staging area to a commit

 ### Git Conceptual Arts & Crafts Demo

-Instructor should demonstrate going through a basic git flow using a hypothetical repo.
+Instructor should demonstrate going through a basic git flow using a hypothetical scenario.
 Students should follow along using Wiki Stix and Index Cards to represent commits and the connections between them.

 * Make a directory